Lorelei (Styx song)

 "Lorelei" is a song from rock band Styx.
-It is on their 1975 album Equinox, and was released as a single in 1976.
+It appeared on their 1975 album Equinox, and it was released as a single in 1976.

 Background

-The song peaked at #27 on the U.S. Billboard Hot 100 in April 1976 and was the band's second top 40 hit single.
-Lorelei also hit number six on the Canadian charts during the weeks of May 8 and 15, 1976.
+The song peaked at number 27 on the United States Billboard Hot 100 in April 1976, and it was the band's second top-40 hit single.
+"Lorelei" also reached number six on the Canadian charts during the weeks of May 8 and 15 in 1976.

 Chicago radio superstation WLS, which gave the song much airplay, ranked "Lorelei" as the 77th most popular hit of 1976.
-It reached as high as number eight (for two weeks) on their surveys of April 17 and 24, 1976.
+It reached as high as number eight for two weeks on their surveys of April 17 and 24 in 1976.

-Record World described the song as "a hard rocking number with overtones of The Who and Raspberries in its fiery rhythms.
+Record World described the song as "a hard rocking number with overtones of The Who and Raspberries in its fiery rhythms".

-"Lorelei" was one of the songs that Styx re-recorded for their Regeneration: Volume 1 EP in 2010 with James Young on lead vocals.
-It was re-recorded again for the 2023 CD Now Playing, a Styx compilation sold at their concerts, with Lawrence Gowan on lead vocals.
+"Lorelei" was one of the songs that Styx re-recorded for their Regeneration: Volume 1 EP in 2010, with James Young on lead vocals in this version.
+It was re-recorded again for the 2023 album Now Playing, a Styx compilation that included both recordings from recent albums and re-recordings of earlier hits.
+This collection was sold at their concerts, with Lawrence Gowan performing lead vocals on this version.